 While in law school, she interned at Schonbrun DeSimone Seplow Harris & Hoffman and was an integral part of a team that represented Allen Harris, a disabled man who was the victim of excessive force by the LAPD, resulting in a $1,686,000.00 verdict.
 She brought to the case her expertise in police practices and policies.
 Her experience is invaluable in prosecuting cases on behalf of individuals who have been harmed by police misconduct including wrongful death, excessive force, malicious prosecution and false arrest.
 Carmen also used her experience to assist in resolving and prosecuting employment cases on behalf of those subjected to discrimination, harassment, or unlawful employment practices.

-At this juncture, Carmen is pursuing her passion in representing those who have been victims of civil rights and constitutional violations as she has accepted an Of Counsel position with V. James DeSimone Law.
+As a Los Angeles civil rights lawyer, Carmen is pursuing her passion in representing those who have been victims of civil rights and constitutional violations as she has accepted an Of Counsel position with V. James DeSimone Law.
 She is looking forward to achieving justice as well as advocating for new policies and procedures as proactive preventive measures to improve police and government services.